holochain/docs-pages/src/tutorials/coreconcepts/hello_world.md

 ## Add Bob to the test

-Previously you wrote a test where Alice made a few zome calls and verified the results.
-Now, to test that the entries can be shared between agents running the same DNA, you can use Bob in your tests to interact with Alice.
+Previously, you wrote a test where Alice made a few zome calls and verified the results.
+You can now use Bob in your tests to interact with Alice to verify test that the entries can be shared between agents running the same DNA.

-The aim here is for Alice to create a person and then Bob retrieve that same person.
+The aim here is for Alice to create a person, which Bob can then retrieve.

 Open up your `test/index.js` file.

-Before you get Bob to retrieve Alice's person you need Bob to be able to see the person that Alice committed.
+Before Bob can retrieve Alice's person, Bob will need to be able to see the person that Alice committed.
-This goes back to to an idea that will come up a lot in Holochain, eventual consistency.
-In a nutshell an Agent that is connected to the same network as another agent will eventually come to agreement on what data exists.
+This goes back to an idea that will come up a lot in Holochain---eventual consistency.
+In a nutshell, an Agent that is connected to the same network as another agent will eventually come into agreement on what data exists.

-To make sure this has happened add this line to the end of the scenario:
+To make sure this has happened, add this line to the end of the scenario:
 ```javascript
   await s.consistency();
 ```

-> This one line says a lot about the nature of a Holocahin application.
+> This one line says a lot about the nature of a Holochain application.
 The word `await` shows that we are in an asynchronous world and want to wait for consistency to be achieved.
-What kind of situation would lead to this line never completing? _Hint: Think about networks that might not be perfect._
+What kind of situation might lead to this line remaining incomplete? _Hint: Think about networks that might not be perfect._

-Get Bob to retrieve Alice's person using the same address she got when she created the entry:
+Get Bob to retrieve Alice's person using the same address she did when she created the entry:

 ```javascript
   const bob_retrieve_result = await bob.call('cc_tuts', 'hello', 'retrieve_person', {'address': alice_person_address });